Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

 \section{Methodology}

-Our work aims to identify arrhythmic diseases through the analysis of ECG data.
-To achieve this, we first created a comprehensive database of ECG recordings to train our model.
-Next, we applied feature engineering techniques to extract key characteristics from the ECG signals.
-These features served as inputs to the machine learning model, which underwent hyperparameter optimization to enhance predictive performance.
+The goal of our work is to classify arrhythmic diseases from real ECG signal data through the implementation of a minimally complex neural network algorithm.
+To achieve this, we first built a database of ECG recordings from real clinical records to train our model.
+Next, we applied advanced and novel feature engineering techniques to extract key characteristics and intricate patterns from the ECG signals as shown in Fig. \ref{fig:Scheme}.
+The proposed features served as inputs to the ML model.
+Finally, the algorithm undergoes hyperparameter optimization to maximize its predictive performance.
+Fig. \ref{fig:Scheme} shows a general scheme of our approach for the ECG classification task.